ErnstHaagsman/flask_s3/README.md

 The last command will output the DNS name of the box you can now configure as an SSH remote interpreter to run the code.
-Keep in mind that the default username for a Ubuntu AMI is 'ubuntu'.
+Keep in mind that the default username for a Ubuntu AMI is 'ubuntu', and you'll need to specify `/usr/bin/python3`.

 To run the application, create a Flask run configuration, and specify: